🚀 International plant delivery has become very fast with DHL Express!

 - Soil: Grows in well-drained soils, from sandy to clayey, with neutral to slightly acidic pH (6.0-7.5).
 Tolerates poor soils.

-- Watering: Water regularly in the first year, keeping the soil moist.
-Once established, it is tolerant to moderate drought.
+- Watering: Water regularly during the first year, keeping the soil moist.
+Once established, it tolerates moderate drought.

 - Temperature: Hardy in zones 4-8 (down to -30°C), suitable for temperate climates, including Romania.